CatWarriorOfficial/Pac-ManJ2me-HDNes-Pack/README.md

 10. On the general tab of the video options make sure the "Use HDNes HD packs" option is checked and click ok

 11. Open the Pac-Man rom inside Mesen and you're good to go!

+# Issues Report
+I tested this very extensively but there still may be bugs

+If you happen to see any bugs of any type please report the issue and i'll try to fix it as soon as i can